StephEO

 Source: Search Engine Journal

-• Malicious actors are filing fake DMCA notices with Google to get competitors' or unflattering content removed from search.
+• Malicious actors are filing fake DMCA notices to remove competitors from Google's results, exploiting a 1998 law's safe-harbor mechanics.

 Source: Search Engine Roundtable

-• The June 2026 spam update rolled out in just two days and felt substantial, alongside several unconfirmed ranking updates through the month.
+• The Google June 2026 spam update rolled out in ~2 days and felt substantial, with several other unconfirmed ranking updates during the month.

-• Google said LLMS.txt files won't help or hurt rankings and reaffirmed HTML, not markdown, as the standard for SEO.
+• Google said LLMs.txt files won't help or hurt rankings and reaffirmed HTML, not markdown, as the SEO standard.
+It also updated docs on third-party SEO tools and AI optimization advice.

-• Search Console expanded access to AI performance reports, published a deep dive on generative AI controls, and fixed the link report bugs.
+• Search Console expanded access to AI Performance reports, published a deep dive on generative AI controls, fixed the link report, and hit a generative AI reporting bug on June 24.

-• The CMA ordered Google to disclose how its rankings work and enable data portability, while an updated report put zero-click searches to the open web at 27.6%.
+• The CMA ordered Google to disclose how rankings work and provide data portability.
+An updated report puts zero-click searches to the open web at 27.6%.